elastos/Elastos.Developer.Website/not-migrated.md

 #### Get Started

-Fully removed, we should not confuse developers and expect them to
+Fully removed, we should not confuse developers and expect them to run or interact with a local Elastos blockchain

 #### Elastos Blockchain